Curriculum co-design – Closing the loop on disability training

-FSSI is taking curriculum designers out to meet people who use disability and aged care services, and their workers, to gather their detailed experience and feed it into the curriculum modules.
+FSSI is taking curriculum designers out to meet people who use disability services, and their workers, to gather their detailed experience and feed it into the curriculum modules.

-At a recent co-design session organised by former ACOSS president Merle Mitchell, at an aged care home in Melbourne’s east where Merle now resides, residents and workers spoke with the designers about what good care means to them.
+At another co-design session organised by former ACOSS president Merle Mitchell at an aged care home in Melbourne’s east, where Merle now resides, residents and workers spoke with the designers about what good care means to them.

 Workers spoke about the challenges of dealing with death and grief, newly emerging cultural issues, and the importance of listening.